anishvedant/Chat-box-application/README.md

 ### Client

-1. Start the client by running `client.py`.
+1. Start multiple clients on different terminals by running `client.py`.
 2. Enter a username and connect to the server.
 3. Send and receive messages securely.